Marshall Lake VMS Copper Zinc Silver Project: Open Pit Showing

 178.9 line km of VTEM airborne data covering 22.8 sq. km,

 Two ground magnetic surveys: the first covered the D Zone, Open Pit and Main Zone totalling 106.8 line km, the second covering Teck Hill totalling 25.1 line km, giving a grand total of 131.9 line km.

 Induced Polarization survey covering: Gripp Lake West, the D Zone, Main Zone, Open Pit, Gazooma and Teck Hill.

 Based on the data above the Caracle-Orix report identified 7 of the highest priority targets within the historically focused on core 22.8 sq. km exploration area.

-The Caracle-Orix report identified 7 of the highest priority targets within the historically focused on core 22.8 sq. km exploration area.
-Based on this in July 2016 the Board of Copper Lake further commissioned two separate larger geological and geophysical reports incorporating a further 1308.0 line km of VTEM data covering 196.5 sq. km plus a further two hundred plus older previously un-digitised drill holes.
-Based on those reports the Board will then set it priorities on how to move the project forward.
+The Caracle-Orix report identified 7 of the highest priority targets within the historically focused core 22.8 sq. km exploration area.
+Based on this in July 2016 the Board of Copper Lake commissioned two further geological and geophysical reports incorporating a larger 1308.0 line km of VTEM data covering 196.5 sq. km plus a further 200 plus older previously un-digitised drill holes.
+Based on those reports the Board is setting the priorities on how to move the project forward.

 Download: Marshall Lake NI 43-101 technical report Jan 2010